mstdn/LifeDash/README.md

 ## LifeDash

 A simple single page application for managing your personal life.
+In early-stage development.

 Build with: